Skip to product information

 Function

 This current-balun design provides the correct balanced-to-unbalanced transition for ladder-line-fed antennas.
-It uses dual 61 mm ferrite cores wound with Teflon-insulated twin lead, each conductor enclosed in an additional Teflon sleeve (24 kV/mm) to withstand extreme voltage stress.
-The four M6 terminals (two for tuner output, two for balanced line) allow a direct, low-loss connection without coax connectors or SO-239 interfaces.
+It uses dual 61 mm ferrite cores wound with Teflon-insulated twin lead, each conductor enclosed in a Teflon sleeve (24 kV/mm) to withstand extreme voltage stress.
+The four M6 terminals (two for tuner output, two for balanced line) allow a direct, low-loss connection without SO-239 or coax interfaces.

-The balun tolerates wide impedance swings found at tuner outputs and maintains high current isolation across its operating range.
-It can be used as a standalone choke or cascaded with a second unit for extended coverage across the entire HF spectrum.
+The balun tolerates wide impedance swings found at tuner outputs and maintains high current isolation across its range.
+It can be used standalone or cascaded with a second unit for full HF coverage.

 Variants